AlbertoBonfiglio/vscode_ros2_galactic_workspace/README.md

 # VSCode ROS2 Workspace Template

 This template will get you set up using ROS2 with VSCode as your IDE.
+Generated from generated from athackst/vscode_ros2_workspace .

 See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.